engeir/hack-md-notes/devonv_verify.md

 ## Looking at raw data

 The raw data, median over an ensemble of four simulations, one for each season.
-Overlaid are Savitzky-Golay filters, but where the initial rise is swapped with a log func:
+Overlaid are Savitzky-Golay filters, but where the initial rise is swapped with a log function:

 ![Initial smoothing](https://raw.githubusercontent.com/engeir/state-of-art-volcanoes-in-climate/009c119fdc3adb488515774cdc457d934e37b242/pic/easy_smooth.png?token=GHSAT0AAAAAABWTVV7K7EGK4SZM7BAFF4GMYWQRJCA "Initial smoothing")